DSC-SPIDAL/IndyCar/containerize/README.md

 ## STEP 2: Setting up the Kubernetes Dashboard

 Clone the IndyCar repository to your machine.
-Inside the “containerize” directory, you would find a bash script called “setup_k8.sh”.
+Inside the `containerize` directory, you would find a bash script called `setup_k8.sh`.
 Navigate to the "containerize" directory and execute setup_k8.sh script to set up the kubernetes dashboard.

 ```bash
 git clone https://github.com/DSC-SPIDAL/IndyCar.git